We protect you from the stuff that might happen when you have paying guests, exchange partners or house sitters to stay.

 Putting cover in place for every stay would be a real ‘boar’ so we’ve built some neat tech to do it for you.
 Sign up to GUARDHOG, choose Autohog, and then we can automatically cover each and every stay.

 Cutting through the swill…

-Please read our policy wording before you purchase our cover.
+Please read our policy wording before you purchase our host insurance cover.

 You need to have valid underlying insurance in place, and you should let your existing insurer know you’re home-sharing

 Let us know if you need help with annual cover

 We replicate your existing policy limits (so there is no drop-in-cover provided) We have a £250 excess and a £1,000 minimum claim – insurance is there for the big things rather than a broken wine glass